gmlang/ezplot-book/manuscript/03-07-areaplot.md

 ### Stacked Area Chart

 Stacked area chart is something Economists use frequently.
 For example, if you leaf through the book [Capital in the Twenty-First Century](http://www.amazon.com/gp/product/067443000X/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=067443000X&linkCode=as2&tag=cabaceo-20&linkId=VFX64EPFR3YKA7OG), you'll find many stacked area charts.
 A stacked area chart is the continuous analog of a stacked bar chart.
 We can use it to show how different components of the whole vary over time.
 It's important to choose the order in which the different components are stacked because as you move up the stacks, it becomes increasingly difficult to see the patterns.
 I don't use stacked area chart that often, but if you ever need to use it, the `mk_areaplot()` function can save you a lot of time.
-Let's see it works.
+Let's see how it works.
 The ezplot package comes with a dataset of online advertising revenues between 2000 and 2014 broken down by 13 different revenue channels.
 We'll make a stacked area chart to show how revenue progressed from 2000 to 2014 for each channel.

 First, let's look at the data and change it to long format.